ItsReallyMe2/Study-Project-HU/README.md

 - [Other dimensionality reduction tools](https://github.com/ItsReallyMe2/Study-Project-HU/blob/main/5_other_dec_tools.ipynb)

-Then I got introduced to [COFE](https://github.com/bharathananth/COFE) and worked with this tool for some time, mainly to see how well it works for phase reconstruction with real data sets of different sizes and from different organisms.
+Then I got introduced to [COFE](https://github.com/bharathananth/COFE) and worked with this tool for some time, mainly to see how well it works for phase reconstruction with real data sets of different sizes and different organisms.

 - [Application of COFE to mouse liver dataset](https://github.com/ItsReallyMe2/Study-Project-HU/blob/main/6_cofe.ipynb)
 - [Application of COFE to 9 different datasets](https://github.com/ItsReallyMe2/Study-Project-HU/tree/main/8_COFE_application)